lr-timbraun/rf-reply/README.md

 Upon launching the application, click on the **Settings** button to configure:
 1. **API Key**: Your Google Gemini API key.
 2. **Model**: Select the desired Gemini model (e.g., Gemini 1.5 Flash).
-3. **System Instructions**: Define the AI's persona and context (e.g., "You are a Sales Engineer for Liferay...").
+3. **Documentation Source**: Provide a URL for the AI to use as its primary knowledge reference.
+4. **Additional System Instructions**: Define any extra context or persona details.

 Settings are saved securely in your browser and are not sent to any backend other than the official Google AI APIs.

 ---
-*Note: This tool is intended for internal use by Liferay Sales Engineers.*
+*Note: This tool is intended for internal use by Sales Engineers.*